Harlingen High School South

 Harlingen High School South (HHSS) is a public high school located in Harlingen, Texas, United States.
 It is part of the Harlingen Consolidated Independent School District.
 It is one of five public high schools in Harlingen.
 Harlingen High School was the sole high school until 1993 when the Alamo Ninth Grade Academy officially changed to a high school.
 It opened under the leadership of Principal Guadalupe Nava, who would remain in that role until retiring in 2010, and graduated its first class in 1994, with more than 350 seniors.
+Dr. Joe Rodriguez served as Principal from 2010 to 2015 and Dr. Fernando Reyes served as Principal from 2015 to 2025.

-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024-2025 school year, the school was given an "A" by the Texas Education Agency.

 Athletics

-South is known for its successful baseball and volleyball program.
+South is known for its successful baseball and volleyball programs.
 The Harlingen South Hawks compete in the following sports: